IFE Hynor Hydrogen Technology Center (IFE Hynor)

 • Gas supply and storage systems (H2, CH4, N2)

-Water Electrolyser System
+Water Electrolyser Testing

 Fuel Cell System

-Power System
+Customized Power System

-In IFE Hynor the water electrolyser and fuel cell systems are connected to the same DC-bus via dedicated DC/DC converters (figure below).
+The PEM water electrolyser and fuel cell systems laboratories are connected to the same DC-bus via dedicated DC/DC converters (figure below).
 The DC/DC-converters are custom-made to provide a large flexibility with respect to input voltages and currents, making it possible to test many different types of units.
 The DC-bus is connected to the local grid via an AC/DC bidirectional converter, which can be programmed to emulate different types of loads or generators.
-The power conditioning system also includes a bi-directional DC/DC-converter to charge/discharge Li-ion batteries.
+The power conditioning system also includes a bi-directional DC/DC-converter to charge/discharge three Li-ion battery packs (type Dolphin ESS from Corvus Energy), each with a voltage of 115 VDC.
 The power system may also be connected to the 16 kWp PV-system.

 System Applications